nmcc-git/gpc-demo/pages/contact.md

 ---
 layout              : page
-title               : "Contact"
+title               : "Contact Us" meta_title          : "Contact Us"
-meta_title          : "Contact and use our contact form" subheadline         : "Contact Form" teaser              : "Get in touch with me?
-Use the contact form." permalink           : "/contact/"
+teaser              : "How to get in touch with GPC." permalink           : "/contact/"
 ---
-If you need a fabulous contact form for your website, I suggest you use the free version of [Wufoo](http://www.wufoo.com/)
+This page will contain information on how to contact GPC as well as links to GPC's social media profiles.